 AWF/Entergy Study: Building a Resilient Gulf Coast

-Mitigation and adaptation measures critical to avoiding economic, human suffering.
-This study that shows communities along the Gulf Coast could suffer more than $350 billion in economic losses over the next 20 years due to growing environmental risks.
+Mitigation and adaptation measures critical to avoiding economic and human suffering.
+This study shows communities along the Gulf Coast could suffer more than $350 billion in economic losses over the next 20 years due to growing environmental risks.

-DELTAS2010 brought together a select delegation representing governments, NGOs, and the science and engineering community from across the globe, along with local and regional authorities on the world's great deltas.
+DELTAS2010 brought together a select delegation representing governments, non-governmental organizations (NGOs) and the science and engineering community from across the globe, along with local and regional authorities on the world's great deltas.

 A region at risk calls for a regional approach to coastal restoration, ending conflicting federal regulations and accelerating federal sharing of offshore oil revenues.

-A new national poll shows 91% of Americans believe the Gulf Coast is vital to the nation's economy and domestic energy security and the U.S. should invest additional funds in restoring the area
+A new national poll shows 91 percent of Americans believe the Gulf Coast is vital to the nation's economy and domestic energy security, and the U.S. should invest additional funds in restoring the area.

-As an organization built around public awareness for protecting and restoring Louisiana's Gulf Coast, the AWF Progress Report delivers a descriptive and captivating story of the Foundation's remarkable strides since its inception in 2002 to 2009 in raising awareness about wetlands conservation and restoration.
+As an organization built around public awareness for protecting and restoring Louisiana's Gulf Coast, the AWF Progress Report delivers a descriptive and captivating story of the Foundation's remarkable strides from 2002-2009 in raising awareness about wetlands conservation and restoration.

 This is a preliminary findings report based on the America's WETLAND Summit Series which was held in 2003 and 2004.